Return to Stardust Main Page

 Sample Return Capsule with Dust Collector in the stowed position.

-The SRC consisted of the sample tray, the aeroshield/basecover, navigation recovery aids, and event sequencer, and a small parachute system.
-The STARDUST spacecraft setup the proper flight trajectory and entry angle, then released the sample return canister.
-Upon entering the Earth's atmosphere the SRC free-fell until approximately 3 km, at which point the parachute deployment sequence was initiated.
-The landing site was the Utah Test and Training Range.
+The Sample Return Capsule consisted of the sample tray, the aeroshield/basecover, navigation recovery aids, an event sequencer, and a small parachute system.
+The Stardust spacecraft was programed to maneuver to the proper flight trajectory and entry angle for Earth return, and then release the SRC to fall back to the surface.